Subdiffusive light transport in three-dimensional subrandom arrays: Conclusions

 \section{Conclusions}

-The data presented in this manuscript demonstrate that deterministic media based on the Halton and Sobol subrandom sequences enable the localization of electromagnetic waves in three-dimensions.
-Specifically, by performing a scaling analysis of the Thouless number and by studying the first-neighbor level spacing statistics of the complex Green's matrix eigenvalues, we have established a clear transition from a diffusive to a weak-localization regime, characterized by a power-law level spacing at large optical density and by GUE statistics in the diffusive regime.
+In conclusion, we have systematically investigated the structural and spectral properties of novel electromagnetic wave scattering systems consisting of three dimensional arrays of electric dipoles with subrandom aperiodic order.
+We demonstrated new types of deterministic aperiodic scattering systems that exhibit in a wide range of parameters the multifractal behavior typical for the critical point of DLT in random media.
+Specifically, by performing a scaling analysis of the Thouless number and by studying the first-neighbor level spacing statistics of the complex Green's matrix eigenvalues, we have established a clear transition from a diffusive to a weak localization regime in the Halton and Sobol structures, which are characterized by a power-law level spacing at large optical density and by GUE statistics in the diffusive regime.
 Moreover, we have also shown that subrandom structures generated by the stochastic Latin-Hypercube sequence do not show any signatures of light localization.
-By comparing both the structural, up to the fourth-level correlation order, and the scattering properties of subrandom structures in comparison to traditional uniform random ones, we established two properties of primary importance to achieve localization of electromagnetic waves: (i) a marked deviation from a Rayleigh probability distribution for the first-neighbor spacing statistics of UR systems, (ii) the suppression of the long-wavelength density fluctuations.
+By comparing both the structural, up to the fourth-level correlation order, and the scattering properties of subrandom structures with the ones of uniform random media, we established two properties of primary importance to achieve weak localization of electromagnetic waves: (i) a marked deviation from a Rayleigh probability distribution for the first-neighbor spacing statistics of UR systems, (ii) the suppression of the long-wavelength density fluctuations.
 These structural features lead to the absence of proximity resonances, and a reduction of the dipole-dipole interactions that should not surpass a critical strength in order to guarantee light localization in 3D.
 Our analysis clearly shows that the strength of the dipole-dipole coupling between vector dipoles is drastically reduced in the Halton and Sobol configurations due to their structural correlation properties.
 Recent developments in quantum-gas microscopes have allowed the creation of 3D resonant optical traps of arbitrary shapes while keeping single-atom control.
 These novel techniques may offer a reliable platform to experimentally demonstrate the results of our manuscript.